osquery/osquery/docs/wiki/introduction/overview.md

 The interactive query console, **osqueryi**, gives you a SQL interface to try out new queries and explore your operating system.
 With the power of a complete SQL language and dozens of useful tables built-in, **osqueryi** is an invaluable tool when performing incident response, diagnosing a systems operations problem, troubleshooting a performance issue, etc.

 osquery is cross platform.
-Even though osquery takes advantage of very low-level operating system APIs, you can build and use osquery on Mac OS X, Ubuntu, CentOS and other popular enterprise Linux distributions.
+Even though osquery takes advantage of very low-level operating system APIs, you can build and use osquery on Windows, Mac OS X, Ubuntu, CentOS and other popular enterprise Linux distributions.
 This has the distinct advantage of allowing you to be able to use one platform for monitoring complex operating system state across your entire infrastructure.
-Monitor your corporate Mac OS X clients the same way you monitor your production Linux servers.
+Monitor your corporate Windows or Mac OS X clients the same way you monitor your production Linux servers.

 To make deploying osquery in your infrastructure as easy as possible, osquery comes with native packages for all supported operating systems.
 There is extensive tooling and documentation around creating packages so packaging and deploying your custom osquery tools can be just as easy too.